Laurans/Self-Organising-Map/Self-Organising-Map/README.md

    - ANN learns by error-correcting, is supervised, serie of layers
    - SOM learns by competitive learning, deal with unsupervised 2D grid of neurons
 - Competitive: When an imput is "presented" to the net, only one of the neuro will be activated -> neurons "compete" for each input.
-- Data compression known as vector quantisation
+- Data compression known as vector quantization

-## Use case
+## Advantages
 **Finding structure**
 SOM is meant to be a 2D repr of a multi-dim dataset.
 Similar inputs in the multi-dim will map the same 2D node.